Connecting to MariaDB Databases

 :database => "mydb", :password => "mydbpassword")

-Opalstack's control panel gives you the option to enable external access for your MariaDB databases, but for additional security we recommend that you make remote connections through a SSH tunnel.
+Opalstack's dashboard gives you the option to enable external access for your MariaDB databases, but for additional security we recommend that you make remote connections through a SSH tunnel.

 To use a SSH tunnel for MariaDB access: